rdiachenko/ml-lab/k_means/README.md

 Comparison of k-means initialization strategies for image compression (16 Colors):

 ![K-means image compression with 16 colors](k-means-image-compression-k16.png "K-means image compression with 16 colors")

+### Observations

+- All compression strategies maintain the overall structure and colors of the original image quite well, considering they're using only 16 colors.
+- Subtle differences can be observed in the sky area, particularly in the rendering of cloud details and color gradients.
+- Greedy k-means++ performs the best, with the lowest Sum of Squared Errors (SSE), indicating it most accurately represents the original image colors.
+- Maximin and Bradley-Fayyad methods follow closely, with only slightly higher SSE values.
+- MacQueen and Forgy methods show noticeably higher SSE values, suggesting they are less effective for this particular image.
+- Original image size is 4.65 MB.
+Compressed image size is 1 MB.
+That is 21.5% reduction in size.

 ## Documentation